UX and UI Testing: Get and Retain Users With A-Level UX

 Manual vs. Automation Approaches to UI/UX Tests

-One of the approaches to UI tests is manual software testing.
-This implies the presence of a human tester that will perform a set of operations manually to ensure that the app is working correctly and that the graphical screens meet all the requirements.
+One of the approaches to user interface testing is manual software QA.
+This implies the presence of a human UX tester that will perform a set of operations manually to ensure that the app is working correctly and that the graphical screens meet all the requirements.

 UI_UX Testing